kpage0910/NoteTube/README.md

 - Note generation via OpenAI's API.
 Each intent (learn, reference, action, skim) has a dedicated system prompt that shapes how the model structures the output.

 **Data Flow**: URL and intent go in, notes come out.
 There's no persistence layer.
 The transcript is processed in memory and discarded after the response is sent.

+**Output Format**: Notes are generated in Markdown format by OpenAI and displayed as-is in the UI.
+When copied to clipboard, the notes are automatically converted to plain text with Unicode formatting (bullet points, clean headers) for maximum compatibility across applications like Word, Google Docs, Apple Notes, etc.

 **Error Handling**: The API distinguishes between user errors (invalid URL, missing captions) and system errors (API failures), returning appropriate status codes and messages that surface clearly in the UI.